zendframework/zend-expressive-swoole/docs/book/intro.md

 # Swoole

-[Swoole](https://www.swoole.co.uk/) is a PECL extension to develop asynchronous applications in PHP.
-It enables PHP developers to write high-performance, scalable, concurrent TCP, UDP, Unix socket, HTTP, Websocket services without too much knowledge about non-blocking I/O programming and low-level Linux kernel.
+[Swoole](https://www.swoole.co.uk/) is a PECL extension for developing asynchronous applications in PHP.
+It enables PHP developers to write high-performance, scalable, concurrent TCP, UDP, Unix socket, HTTP, or Websocket services without requiring in-depth knowledge about non-blocking I/O programming or the low-level Linux kernel.

 ## Install swoole

-You can install the *Swoole* extensions on Linux or Mac environments using the following commands:
+You can install the Swoole extension on Linux or Mac environments using the following commands:

 ```bash
 pecl install swoole
 ```

-The Swoole PECL extension is available [here](https://pecl.php.net/package/swoole).
+For more information on the extension, [visit its package details on PECL](https://pecl.php.net/package/swoole).

 ## Swoole with Expressive

-Zend-expressive-swoole enables an Expressive application to be executed with the [Swoole](https://www.swoole.co.uk/) extension.
-This means you can run the application from the command line, **without the usage of a web server**.
+zend-expressive-swoole enables an Expressive application to be executed with the [Swoole](https://www.swoole.co.uk/) extension.
+This means you can run the application from the command line, **without requiring a web server**.

 You can run the application using the following command: